swcarpentry/shell-novice/_episodes/03-create.md

 > ## Reproduce a folder structure
 >
-> You're starting a new experiment, and would like to duplicate the directory
+> You're starting a new experiment and would like to duplicate the directory
 > structure from your previous experiment so you can add new data.
 >
 > Assume that the previous experiment is in a folder called '2016-05-18',